 How to Breed Neocaridina Shrimp

 Hey there, shrimp enthusiasts!
 If you've been feeling a bit bummed about your shrimp tank not having many babies, don't worry!
 I've got some super cool tips and tricks that will help you become a shrimp breeding pro.
 These amazing little critters can have babies pretty easily if you set up their tank just right and take good care of them.
-These are the same principles we follow here at Shrimp Up Aquatics! let's dive in and discover the secrets to successful neocaridina shrimp breeding!
+These are the same principles we follow here at Shrimp Up Aquatics! let's dive in and discover the secrets to successful Neocaridina shrimp breeding!

 HOW TO SEX NEOCARIDINA SHRIMP